-- (a) If an Applicant seeks access to a Non-Standard Service then the Applicant must make a written request to the Port Operator stating (to the extent applicable): - the Applicant's name, Australian Business Number, business address, postal address, telephone number, relevant contact person and that person's email address; - (ii) the Services to which access is sought; - (iii) the purpose for which access is sought; - (iv) all Facilities required for the Service; - (v) the capacity required of those Facilities; - (vi) the time or times at which access to the Services is required, and must include with the request a statement that the Applicant agrees to submit to arbitration all Disputes arising under the Access Policy in relation to the request (an Access Application).
+- (a) If an Applicant seeks access to a Non-Standard Service then the Applicant must make a written request to the Port Operator stating (to the extent applicable): - the Applicant's name, Australian Business Number, business address, postal address, telephone number, relevant contact person and that person's email address; - (ii) the Services to which access is sought; - (iii) the purpose for which access is sought; - (iv) all Facilities required for the Service; - (v) the capacity required of those Facilities; - (vi) the time or times at which access to the Services is required,

+(an Access Application).

-- (b) Upon receiving an Access Application from the Applicant, the Port Operator will acknowledge receipt in writing within three Business Days, or if paragraph (c) applies, within three Business Days of receiving the additional or clarifying information from the Applicant. - (c) If the Access Application is incomplete or requires clarification, the Port Operator may, prior to acknowledging receipt of the Access Application and within 10 Business Days of the receipt of the Access Application, seek in writing from the Applicant: - (i) such additional information as is reasonably required to enable the Port Operator to consider the Access Application; or - (ii) clarification of the information that has been provided in the Access Application, to the extent that such clarification is reasonably necessary to enable the Port Operator to consider the Access Application.
+- (b) Upon receiving an Access Application from the Applicant, the Port Operator will acknowledge receipt in writing within three Business Days, or if paragraph (c) applies, within three Business Days of receiving the additional or clarifying information from the Applicant. - (c) If the Access Application is incomplete or requires clarification, the Port Operator may, prior to acknowledging receipt of the Access Application, seek in writing from the Applicant: - (i) such additional information as is reasonably required to enable the Port Operator to consider the Access Application; or - (ii) clarification of the information that has been provided in the Access Application, to the extent that such clarification is reasonably necessary to enable the Port Operator to consider the Access Application.